Man spent ’23 hours on the floor’ after wheel chair fall in ‘unsuitable’ council home

 Mr Rollinson said: “It was not wheelchair suitable.
 It was impossible to use the bathroom and I couldn’t use the kitchen.
 There was not enough space for them emergency services to do anything.”

-Mr Rollinson has now left hospital and is staying at a hotel in Central London while he waits for the council to find him a wheelchair accessible property to continue his recovery in.
+Mr Rollinson has left hospital and is staying at a hotel in central London while he waits for the council to find him a wheelchair accessible property to continue his recovery in.

 Lambeth council said it was ‘sorry’ to hear of the difficulties Mr Rollinson faced due to the broken lift and said it was offering him further support, including with his housing situation.

-A council spokesperson added: “We have been providing Mr Rollinson with long-term support.
+A council spokeswoman said: “We have been providing Mr Rollinson with long-term support.
 The property was offered to him because of his apparent vulnerability and so he could be fully assessed.
 He accepted the offer and an occupational therapist found the flat was suitable for him, with support.
 We remain committed to providing ongoing support to Mr Rollinson.”

 MTVH said it was ‘concerned’ by the distress caused to Mr Rollinson by the broken lift and said it had sent someone to investigate within an hour of being made aware of the problem.
 The housing association confirmed that the lift was fixed by July 2 – four days after Mr Rollinson’s fall.

-A spokesperson said: “Due to the complexity of the issue, a specialist technician was required which was the reason for the delay… During the period in which the lift was not operating, we introduced a ‘waking watch’ physical presence to provide reassurance to residents that a team were on site to support them in the event of the building requiring an evacuation.”
+A spokesman said: “Due to the complexity of the issue, a specialist technician was required which was the reason for the delay.
+During the period in which the lift was not operating, we introduced a ‘waking watch’ physical presence to provide reassurance to residents that a team were on site to support them in the event of the building requiring an evacuation.”

-The London Fire Brigade (LFB) said firefighters were called to an incident on Wakeford Close in Clapham on June 29 at 3.30pm.
-A spokesperson said a 32m turntable ladder was used to remove a person from a third floor balcony.
+The London Fire Brigade (LFB) said firefighters were called to an incident in Wakeford Close in Clapham on June 29 at 3.30pm.
+A spokesman said a 32m turntable ladder was used to remove a person from a third floor balcony.
 Firefighters left the scene at around 7pm.

 Pictured top: Nathan Rollinson has been using a wheelchair since a rugby accident last year (Picture: Facundo Arrizabalaga)